nycmeshnet/nycmesh.net/content/network-status.md

 ---
 2023-1-5

-12:35am There is an outage at Supernode1.
-We are looking into it now.
+12:35am There was a 5 minutes outage at Supernode1.
+It is working fine now

 2022-12-28